garrandall/popular-music-data/tracks/here-comes-the-hammer-m-c--hammer.md

 They call me Hammer, you gotta earn my respect
 OH, OH, OH - Yeah!

 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 Yeah!
 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)

 BUST IT! - I don't hesitate -- or wait
 Before the bell rings, I'm out the gate